 - Loan Modification.
 In a loan modification, the lender alters the terms of your mortgage to make the payments more affordable.
 For example, it can lower your interest rate or extend the loan term.
-According to Nolo, small local banks are more likely to agree to loan modifications than big national banks.

 - Forbearance.
-If your inability to meet mortgage payments is only temporary — for instance, if you were laid off from your job due to the 2020 COVID-19 pandemic — the lender can agree to pause or reduce your mortgage payments for a while.
+If your inability to meet mortgage payments is only temporary — for example, if you were laid off from your job due to the COVID-19 pandemic — the lender can agree to pause or reduce your mortgage payments for a while.
 In exchange, you promise to pay extra later to make up for the missed payments.

 - Short Sale.
 In a short sale, you agree to sell your home for less than you owe on the mortgage, and the lender agrees to accept this smaller sum as full payment.
 A short sale hurts your credit as much as a foreclosure, but the process is easier.
 Some lenders actually require you to try a short sale before they’ll consider a loan modification.

 Settling your debt with a creditor can be a huge relief, but it isn’t the end of the story.
 Making your final payment frees you from the debt, but you’re still on the hook for any extra tax you owe on the forgiven debt.
 So even once the debt is gone, you may still need to save money for a while to meet that obligation.

 Also, your credit score will most likely take a hit from the process.
 There’s some good news here, though: if your debt woes were in any way due to the COVID-19 crisis, settling a debt won’t harm your credit.